 Dumfries Model Flying Club is affiliated to both the British Model Flying Association (BMFA) and the Scottish Aeromodellers Association (SAA).
 These organisations provide a framework of safety rules and regulations, and also a programme of flying skills development, through various stages of training, testing and achievement certification.
 Individual membership of either the SAA or BMFA is a requirement for all DMFC members as they also provide third party insurance as an important benefit of membership.
 It is a condition of flying at our club site that all individuals carry adequate third party insurance and members and visitors who fly at our site must therefore be able to prove current membership of SAA or BMFA at all times.

-As safety is always a prime consideration in model flying, new members may only fly under supervision of an experienced pilot until they have successfully undertaken the SAA “Bronze” or BMFA “A” safety certification test to demonstrate their ability to fly solo safely.
-Every assistance will be given to assist newcomers to attain this standard as soon as possible.
+Safety is always a prime consideration in model flying so, in common with most model flying clubs, pilots are required to have achieved the SAA “Bronze” or BMFA “A” safety certification test before they are permitted to fly solo.
+Until then they may only fly under supervision of an experienced pilot.
 There is also a legal requirement for model flyers to register with the CAA and obtain an Operator ID and a Flyer ID, via a simple online process.
 See the Safety Matters page of this website for more details.

-We can help new members through the early stages of buying and assembling a suitable trainer model and related equipment, and provide free tuition in learning to fly.
-Indeed free tuition is even available right through to advanced flying techniques and aerobatics for those who wish to develop their flying capability.
-The Club also holds monthly Committee Meetings during the winter months to which all members are invited.
-These meetings provide a pleasant social opportunity for members to get together during the period when good flying days are less frequent.
+In normal times every assistance would be given to newcomers to the hobby and we would help new members through the early stages of choosing, buying and assembling a suitable trainer model and related equipment.
+We would also normally provide free tuition in learning to fly, and indeed free tuition would be available right through to advanced flying techniques and aerobatics for those who wish to develop their flying capability.